Proletcultist/The-Game-of-Life/docs/raw.md

 ![](./pictures/gameProcessor.png)

-Game processors' purpose is to calculate new state of whole game field.
+Game processors purpose is to calculate new state of whole game field.
 New state is calculated, base on current, row by row.
 This is implemented by 32 bit counter, which indicates, which row will be calculated on this tick, and 3 multiplexers choosing appropriate **this** row, **above** row and **below** row for **game processor row** and 32 "buffering" registers, holding new state until it will be latched in matrix buffer.

 Transition of counter value from 31 to 0 meaning, what all 32 row were calculated, causes rising of "equal" out of comparator (which compares counter value and 0), this triggers impulse on **cc** output and results in matrix buffer latching new state of whole game field.